deeplearning4j/deeplearning4j/build_vgg_webapp.md

 ```
 ## <a name="example">Example predictions</a>

-Here are the results given on a photo of one of the Skymind cats, which VGG-16 has certainly never seen before.
+Here are the results given on a photo of one of the Skymind cats, which VGG-16 has probably never seen before.
+(He's very shy is why.)

 ![Alt text](./../img/cat.jpeg)

 	16.694832%, tabby 7.550286%, tiger_cat 0.065847%, cleaver 0.000000%, cleaver 0.000000%, cleaver

-For this dog found on the internet, which VGG-16 may have seen during training, the results are quite precise
+For this dog found on the internet, which VGG-16 may have seen during training, the results are quite precise.

 ![Alt text](./../img/dog_320x240.png)